nuhaFS/LogAnalysis-FSDN/README.md

 pip3 install tabulate
 ```
 ### Wheel Packages Error
-When running the script via Python3 you might git this error
+When running the script via Python3, though it returns results, it also show this error first:
 **"144: UserWarning: The psycopg2 wheel package will be renamed from release 2.8; in order to keep installing from binary please use "pip install psycopg2-binary" instead."**

 #### If the provided command did not work try to use this one: